strangebuzz/cache-watcher/README.txt

 @Ideas/Decision to take
 ————————————————————————————————————————————————————————————————————————————————

+* Create a parameter for the nesting level to apply?
+Make it generic ?
 * Only display the raw go error with the verbose mode?
 * Watch Twig files?
 * Handling of XML files? ini files?